matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 ### Kicking users out when they leave the allowed space

+In the above example, suppose `@bob:server.example` leaves `!users:example.org`: should they be removed from the room?
+Likely not, by analogy with what happens when you switch the join rules from public to invite.
+Join rules currently govern joins, not existing room membership.

+It is left to a future MSC to consider this, but some potential thoughts are given below.

-In the above example, suppose `@bob:server.example` leaves `!users:example.org`: they should be removed from the room.
-One option is to leave the departure up to Bob's server `server.example`, but this places a relatively high level of trust in that server.
+If you assume that a user *should* be removed in this case, one option is to leave the departure up  to Bob's server `server.example`, but  this places a relatively high level of trust  in that server.
 Additionally, if `server.example` were offline, other users in  the room would still see Bob in the room (and their servers would attempt to  send message traffic to it).

 Another consideration is that users may have joined via a direct invite, not via access through a space.

 Fixing this is thorny.
 Some sort of annotation on the membership events might help. but it's unclear what the desired semantics are: